-- conducting clinical utility studies of such assays in collaboration with key thought leaders to demonstrate their use and value in important medical decisions such as treatment selection; - whether our current or future partners, vigorously support our offerings; - the success of our sales force; - whether healthcare providers believe such diagnostic assays provide clinical utility; - whether the medical community accepts that such diagnostic assays are sufficiently sensitive and specific to be meaningful in-patient care and treatment decisions; - our ability to continually source raw materials, BCTs, shipping kits and other products that we sell or consume in our manufacturing process that are of sufficient quality and supply; - our ability to continue to fund planned sales and marketing activities; and - whether private health insurers, government health programs and other third-party payers will adopt liquid biopsy-based assays in their guidelines, or cover such diagnostic assays and, if so, whether they will adequately reimburse us.
+- conducting clinical utility studies of such assays in collaboration with key thought leaders to demonstrate their use and value in important medical decisions such as treatment selection; - whether our current or future partners, vigorously support our offerings; - the success of our sales force; - whether healthcare providers believe such diagnostic assays provide clinical utility; - whether the medical community accepts that such diagnostic assays are sufficiently sensitive and specific to be meaningful in-patient care and treatment decisions: - our ability to continually source raw materials, BCTs, shipping kits and other products that we sell or consume in our manufacturing process that are of sufficient quality and supply; - our ability to continue to fund planned sales and marketing activities; and - whether private health insurers, government health programs and other third-party payers will adopt liquid biopsy-based assays in their guidelines, or cover such diagnostic assays and, if so, whether they will adequately reimburse us.

+The COVID-19 pandemic may also increase the risk of certain of the events described above and delay our development timelines.
 Failure to achieve widespread market acceptance of our current products, assays and services, as well as our planned future products, assays and services, would materially harm our business, financial condition and results of operations.

-If we cannot develop products, assays and services to keep pace with rapid advances in technology, medicine and science, our operating results and competitive position could be harmed.
+\If we cannot develop products, assays and services to keep pace with rapid advances in technology, medicine and science, our operating results and competitive position could be harmed.

 In recent years, there have been numerous advances in technologies relating to the diagnosis and treatment of cancer.
 Several new cancer drugs have been approved, and a number of new drugs in clinical development may increase patient survival time.
 There have also been advances in methods used to identify patients likely to benefit from these drugs based on analysis of biomarkers.
 We must continuously develop new products and diagnostic assays and enhance any existing products, assays and services to keep pace with evolving standards of care.
 Our current products, assays and services and our planned future products, assays and services could become obsolete unless we continually innovate and expand them to demonstrate benefit in the diagnosis, monitoring or prognosis of patients with cancer.
 New cancer therapies typically have only a few years of clinical data associated with them, which limits our ability to develop products and diagnostic assays based on, for example, biomarker analysis related to the appearance or development of resistance to those therapies.
 If we cannot adequately demonstrate the applicability of our current products, assays and services and our planned future products, assays and services to new treatments, by incorporating important biomarker analysis, sales of our products, assays and services could decline, which would have a material adverse effect on our business, financial condition and results of operations.
+The COVID-19 pandemic may also increase the risk of certain of the events described above and delay our development timelines.